Skip to main content

 How does Lincoln Middle School rank in RI?

-Lincoln Middle School is ranked #75 out of 302 schools in RI.
+Lincoln Middle School ranks #159 of 302 schools in RI.

 What is Lincoln Middle School's MySchoolScout rating?

-Lincoln Middle School has a composite rating of 7.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Lincoln Middle School has a current MySchoolScout rating of 6.1 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Lincoln Middle School?